nolanranderson/about/README.md

 # Introduction

 My name is **Nolan Anderson**!
-I am a graduate student studying Computer Science and Engineering at Santa Clara University.
+I am a recent graduate of Santa Clara University, and I have an M.S. in Computer Science and Engineering.
 If you want to know more about me, consider checking out my [LinkedIn page](https://www.linkedin.com/in/nolanranderson/).

 Anyways, this document summarizes the majority of the projects I have worked on in my free time, at work, and during my school experience.
 I hope you find it insightful.